khess1/Data-Science-Blog-Post/README.md

 For this project, I focused on answering the following questions about developers and AI:

 1. Do Software Developers Feel Threatened By AI?
-2. What Is The Work Model Of Those Professional Developers Who Consider AI To Be A Threat?
+2. What Is The Work Model Of Software Developers Who Feel Threatened By AI?
-3. How Many Years of Experience Do Those Professional Developers Who Consider AI To Be A Threat Have?
+3. How Many Years of Experience Do Software Developers Who Feel Threatened By AI Have?
 4. What Is The Level of Education Of Those Professional Developers Who Consider AI To Be A Threat?
 5. What Country Are Those Professional Developers Who Consider AI To Be A Threat From?
 (Top 10)?